-This IDP review for 2015/2016 financial year is a developmental but political-driven plan, developed to guide socio-economic development in the municipal area.
+This IDP review for 2016/2017 financial year is a developmental but politically-driven plan, developed to guide socio-economic development in the municipal area.
 It is a strategic plan that defines the synergy between various priority needs and sector plans that address community needs.

-The 2015/2016 IDP Review process has also assisted in determining community and stakeholder needs, prioritising developmental objectives and seeking better ways to implement programmes to achieve key objectives and measuring municipal performance.
+The 2016/2017 IDP Review process has also assisted in determining community and stakeholder needs, prioritising developmental objectives and seeking better ways to implement programmes to achieve key objectives and measuring municipal performance.
 The municipality has prioritised communities needs particularly the poor.